smithcat77/4Dog-/README.md

 # 4Dog
-Robot Guidebot for visually impaired college students This robot utilizes a dynamic gridspace from 3 ESP32 UWB sensors.
+Robot Guidebot for visually impaired college students.
+This robot utilizes a dynamic gridspace from 3 ESP32 UWB sensors.
 Inside the gridspace we implemented path planning, obstacle detection, and re-routing Users can verbally tell the robot where they would like to go and the robot guides them to that location